Parameter Efficient Adaptation for Image Restoration with Heterogeneous Mixture-of-Experts: Experiment

+\textbf{Why does the Proposed Methods Work?} Our proposed AdaptIR adopts the heterogeneous MoE structure to allow diverse representation learning.
+Here, we delve deep to verify whether the model design can indeed influence the learned features.
+For LIM and FAM, we visualize the frequency characteristics of their outputs in~\cref{fig:fourior}.
+It can be seen that LIM's relative log amplitude at $\pi$ is 11.02 higher than FAM, suggesting it has learned to capture high-frequency local textures.
+Meanwhile, more than 95\% of energy is centralized within 0.05$\pi$ for FAM, indicating it can well model low-frequency global structure.
+For CGM, we visualize the channel activation in~\cref{fig:channel-activation}, and find large activation differences across channels, with a large variance of 96.10, indicating that the CGM learns to select degradation-specific channels.

-\paragraph{Scaling Trainable Parameters.} We compare the performance of different methods under varying parameter budgets.
-We use the second-order degradation, \textit{i.e.} LR4\&Noise30, in this setup. \cref{fig:scalability} shows the results.
+\textbf{Scaling Trainable Parameters.} We compare the performance of different PETL methods under varying parameter budgets.
+We use the hybrid degradation LR4\&Noise30 in this setup. \cref{fig:scalability} shows the results.
 It can be seen that the proposed method surpasses other strong baselines across various parameter settings, demonstrating the strong scalability of the proposed method.

-\paragraph{Results on More Pre-trained Models.} The above experiments employ IPT~\cite{chen2021pre} as the base model.
+\textbf{How About the Performance on Other Pre-trained Models?} The above experiments employ IPT~\cite{chen2021pre} as the base model.
 In order to verify the generalization of the proposed method, we further adopt another pre-trained image restoration model EDT~\cite{li2021efficient} as the frozen base model. \cref{table:compare-edt} represents the results.
-It can be seen that the proposed method maintains state-of-the-art performance by tuning only 1.5\% parameters when replaced with another pre-trained model.
-More experiments with EDT can be seen in the \textit{supplementary material}.
+It can be seen that the proposed method maintains state-of-the-art performance by tuning only 1.5\% parameters.
+More experiments with EDT can be seen in~\cref{sec:more-edt}.